awarisara/gitflow/README.md

 ```
 ## Objective
 ```
-    To check the changing status of slot over a selected time period.
+    To check the changing status of slots over a selected time period.
     The changing status : Available to Occupied parking.
 ```
 ## Procedure